move-coop/parsons/docs/action_kit.rst

 ********

 `ActionKit <https://actionkit.com/>`_ is a platform for advocacy, fundraising, and get-out-the-vote.
-This parsons integration with the `ActionKit REST API <https://roboticdogs.actionkit.com/docs/manual/api/rest/overview.html>`_ supports fetching, creating, and updating records of campaigns, events, and users.
+This Parsons integration with the `ActionKit REST API <https://roboticdogs.actionkit.com/docs/manual/api/rest/overview.html>`_ supports fetching, creating, and updating records of campaigns, events, and users.
 Bulk upload of new users and user updates is also supported.